 Wait a minute: Isn’t an orgasm the entire point of having sex in the first place?
 Or at least the best part?
 Not always.
 Orgasm denial is the practice of denying orgasms to intensify erotic tension.
-Usually practiced in a submissive-dominant relationship, orgasm denial’s pleasure payoff is more psychological than physical.
+Usually practiced in dominant-submissive relationships, orgasm denial’s pleasure payoff is more psychological than physical.

 In its simplest form, orgasm denial can sound like, “Babe, don’t jerk off.
-I got a new toy for us to play with this weekend, I think you’re gonna love it.”
+I got new sex toys for us to play with this weekend, I think you’re gonna love it.”
 This may sound controlling in a negative way, but with consent, it’s hot as hell.
 We delay our own pleasure knowing that our partner has something better in store for us.

-On the other hand, seasoned Dommes (dominant femmes) may use chastity toys like remote-controlled dick cages or padlocked restraints, demanding that their partners wait hours, days, weeks, even months to have an orgasm.
+On the other hand, seasoned Dommes (dominant femmes) may use chastity devices like remote-controlled cock cages or padlocked restraints, demanding that their partners wait hours, days, weeks, or even months to have an orgasm.
 While there is still physical pleasure, orgasm denial focuses on the psychological pleasure of control and surrender in the sub-Dom relationship.
+That’s why it’s sometimes called “orgasm control.”

 Mastering the Sexual Response Cycle